contrastsecurity/developer.contrastsecurity.com/docs/learn-devsec/defenses/waf.md

+---
-# WAF - Web Application Firewall
+title: WAF - Web Application Firewall
+---

 WAFs are a network-level defense that typically operate on layer 7 HTTPS traffic.
 They typically monitor traffic for a few classes of attack.
 Cloud providers such as AWS and Azure offer WAF as a standard protection mechanism.
 - Network-level attack payloads, such as attacks that perform SQL Injection or XSS.